Friday, October 31, 2008

 Thursday, October 16, 2008

 It was in those days that I was first asked by our music pastor to sing a solo for a Sunday evening service.
-I picked a Ralph Charmichael song that had a nice, catchy melody and was heavy on warm-fuzzy sentiment; it was sure to be a crowd pleaser.
+I picked a Ralph Carmichael song that had a nice, catchy melody and was heavy on warm-fuzzy sentiment; it was sure to be a crowd-pleaser.

 When I told my music pastor what I was going to sing, he firmly informed me that I could not sing that song in our church.
 He explained that there were some doctrinal problems with it.
 I thought he was a bit overly stuffy but, nevertheless, I submitted to his leadership and chose another "approved" song.

 The Church needs more pastoral leadership to teach people what is right and appropriate when it comes together for corporate worship.
 Sadly, too many modern churches have removed the responsibility of music from the pastors and relegated it to praise and worship leaders, many of whom lack sufficient understanding of true biblical praise or worship but who are skilled at leading the congregation in, as one person has described it, “mindless eyes-closing, body-swaying, being-moved-by-the-pretty-tune singing.”